tinacms/tina-starter-grande/content/posts/introducing-tina-grande.md

   large: false
   overlay: true
 ---
 > **Tina Grande** is a Gatsby starter with full TinaCMS integration.
-You can use Tina to add and remove pages, customize the theme, write content and more!
+You can use Tina to edit inlineo add and remove pages, customize the theme, write content and more!

 ## Getting Started